OakAndClay/plutus-pioneers-notes/week07/StateMachineNotes.md

 We are going to take a look at a version of the [EvenOdd.hs](https://github.com/input-output-hk/plutus-pioneer-program/blob/main/code/week07/src/Week07/EvenOdd.hs) game written using StateMachine.
 It is called [StateMachine.hs](https://github.com/input-output-hk/plutus-pioneer-program/blob/main/code/week07/src/Week07/StateMachine.hs).

-Let's take a look at some of the functions for StateMachine.hs
+Let's take a look at some of the functions for StateMachine.hs `GameDatum`
+* includes a second constructor called `Finished` to represent the final state of the state machine.
+  * It will not include a UTXO.
+  * We need it for the state machine to work.
+* The definition of equality for `GameDatum` needs to include the `Finished` constructor.
 ```
 data GameDatum = GameDatum ByteString (Maybe GameChoice) | Finished
     deriving Show